A fool is very dangerous when in power. - Denis Fonvizin

 Another positive change is the replacement of DSM-IV’s false dichotomy of “drug abuse” and “drug dependence”:

 …research conducted in recent decades pointed to substance-related problems as occurring on a continuum, such that the abuse-dependence distinction was purely arbitrary…[a new] requirement [is] that the patient…demonstrate craving for the particular substance…[which is] the key symptom that separates addiction from mere heavy use…

 Legal Is as Legal Does (December 14th, 2011)

 Here’s a generally objective article on prostitution in Turkey which demonstrates the problems of legalization.
 The country has licensed brothels since the late days of the Ottoman Empire, but it will surprise none of my readers to hear that 97% of Turkish harlots prefer to work illegally than to be registered and subjugated to politically-connected brothel owners who keep their employees in conditions virtually indistinguishable from slavery.
 This government-approved abuse is now being used by Islamist politicians to justify closing all brothels and forcing the girls onto the street, thus establishing the state as their pimp by setting them up for fine-garnering police “crackdowns”.

 Presents, Presents, Presents!
 (December 29th, 2012)

-This week, Rob Arthur sent me a copy of his book You Will Die, and a reader who prefers to remain anonymous sent me a DVD of The Wicker Tree, Robin Hardy’s “re-imagining” of The Wicker Man.
+This week, Rob Arthur sent me a copy of his book You Will Die, and a reader who prefers to remain anonymous sent me a DVD of The Wicker Tree, writer/director Robin Hardy’s “re-imagining” of his classic, The Wicker Man.
 My sincere thanks to both of you for thinking of me!